strengthtoendure/railsbox/README.md

 # Rails Box

 Vagrant box provisioned with Ansible to run Ruby on Rails applications.
+You can skip using this repo (and ansible run time) by using the prebuilt [Vagrant box](https://atlas.hashicorp.com/joshfng/boxes/railsbox/) `vagrant init joshfng/railsbox; vagrant up --provider virtualbox`

 Includes:
  - Ubuntu 14.04 LTS